 Surfaces that directly face the viewer will appear as their true shape that is not distorted.
 These shapes are typically drawn with horizontal and vertical lines.

-For example, the painting and the front of the table in the example below.
+For example, observe the painting and the front of the table in the example below.

-In the example below, surfaces that travel towards the vanishing point will be the top of the table, the sides of the table’s legs, the walls, ceiling, floor and door.
+In the example below, surfaces that travel towards the vanishing point will be the table’s top, the sides of the table’s legs, the walls, ceiling, floor, and door.

 The horizon line is sometimes described as a line that divides the ground from the ski.
-However the horizon line does not always represent the separation of the ski and ground.
+However, the horizon line does not always represent the separation of the sky and ground.
 For example, the image above is of a room.
-There is no ski or ground but there is still a horizon line.
+There is no ski or ground, but there is still a horizon line.
 The horizon line represents eye level.